Get MTD for Income Tax ready

 Choosing a depreciation schedule

-To depreciate an asset, you must first estimate its lifespan.
 According to accounting standards, both the useful life and residual value of an asset are considered accounting estimates that should be reviewed and updated as needed.
+A computer might only last 3 years, whereas a kiln in a factory could last 30.

-A computer might only last three years, whereas a kiln in a factory could last 30.
-HM Revenue & Customs (HMRC) defines assets with an expected business life of 25 years or more as long life assets.
+HMRC defines assets with an expected business life of 25 years or more as long-life assets.
 You'll probably find that HMRC has a depreciation schedule for the types of assets in your business.
-It's common for small business owners to simply follow those recommendations.
+Many small business owners simply follow those recommendations to keep things straightforward.

 Where depreciation appears in your accounts

-- On the profit and loss statement: You record depreciation as an operating expense.
+• On the profit and loss statement: you record depreciation as an operating expense.
 This reduces your total profit for the period and gives you a more accurate view of your business performance.

 Setting up depreciation for your small business

-The software handles the maths and updates your reports, so you have accurate figures ready for tax time.
-It saves you time and gives you the confidence that your books are up to date.
+Xero handles the maths and updates your profit and loss statement and balance sheet automatically, so you have accurate figures ready for tax time.
+That gives you the confidence that your books reflect the true value of your business assets.
+Get one month free.

 FAQs on depreciation